Updated on: 11/22/2019

 At Davis Law Group, we understand how serious these attacks are.
 When the victims are small children or the elderly, we believe they should receive fair compensation for their injuries.Unfortunately, insurance companies often do not see these incidents the same way victims do.
 Insurance adjusters may try and minimize the damages and tell you the injuries you sustained are not serious.
 Quick and cheap settlements mean more money in the insurance company's pockets.
 Often the full extent of the damages in these cases can't be determined for a long time.
 Showing patience and consulting with an experienced dog bite attorney may be the best decision you ever make.

-If you or a loved one has suffered a dog bite attack, contact our law firm today.
+If you or a loved one has suffered from a dog bite or attack, contact our law firm today.
 The consultation is free for all personal injury cases.
 We represent victims across Washington state.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page.

 Click on the image above to order a free copy of "When the Dog Bites: The Essential Guide to Dog Bite Claims in Washington."
 The book explores the legal rights of dog bite victims and addresses common insurance questions for dog owners and bite victims.